Restless Spirits Stalk Tennessee’s Legislature

-In my earlier books I chronicled all things weird, wonderful and otherwise beyond the mortal ken occurring south of the Mason-Dixon Line.
-While my more recent efforts are more in the realm of legitimate history, those earlier works dealing with the paranormal were based on actual incidents and real people—what folklorists like to call, “told as true.”
+In my books I chronicle all things weird, wonderful and otherwise beyond the mortal ken occurring south of the Mason-Dixon Line.

 As time goes by I often accumulate more information about one or another of those paranormal subjects.
-Should the publishers of Strange Tales of the Dark and Bloody Ground or Ghosts and Haunts of the Civil War ever choose to do revised editions of my books, I have a wealth of new matter to include in them.
-Until then, I am afraid readers will have to be content with occasional updates on this blog; of course if you see an entry here and go back to consult the fuller account in my book, you will get the whole story.
+Should the august publishers of Strange Tales of the Dark and Bloody Ground or Ghosts and Haunts of the Civil War ever choose to do revised editions of my books, I have a wealth of new matter to include in them as well as select images for your edification.
+Until then, I am afraid readers will just have to be content with occasional updates on this blog.
+Of course, if you read an entry here, go back to consult the fuller account in my book..

-One such case regards the spirits of the Tennessee State Legislature—that old Grecian temple that sits atop Capitol Hill in downtown Nashville.
-As I write, work crews are busily working inside its halls tearing things up and renovating the work spaces.
-The last time that construction crews were in there they not only stirred up some dust—they also stirred up a few ghosts or two.
-We shall see.
+The Tennessee State Legislature—that old Grecian temple that sits atop Capitol Hill in downtown Nashville—has stood majestically overlooking the city for over a century and a half.
+From time to time, work crews have been brought in to renovate the inside work spaces or to restore its structure.
+The last time that construction crews were in there they not only stirred up dust—they also stirred up a few resident phantoms or two.

-Atop Tennessee’s Capitol is an ornate cupola with glass sides, atop which sits the flagpole where the United States flag flies.
-In February of 1862, however, another flag flew there—the Confederate flag.
+Atop Tennessee’s Capitol is an ornate cupola with glass sides, on which sits the flagpole where the United States flag flies.
+In February of 1862, however, another flag flew over the capitol—the Confederate flag.

-Not long after, towards the end of February, Yankee gunboats arrived at Nashville, their big guns pointing ominously at the city.
+Not long after, Yankee gunboats arrived at Nashville, their big guns pointing ominously point blank at the city.
 Yankee troops soon arrived in large numbers to occupy the city.
-The first place they went was up to the capitol to haul down the Confederate flag.

 Nowadays, maintenance workers in the capitol don’t have much cause to go up into the cupola—nor do they wish to.
 When workers are up there they generally have a very eerie feeling, like someone is watching.
 They do their repairs and hastily leave.